rogeruiz/tick/README.md

 ### Troubleshooting the first run of tick

-Currently when you run Tick for the first time and haven't setup the database tables for the timers nor exported the path to your database via `$DATABASE_URL` in your shell, you're going to run into a Rust panic.
+Currently when you run Tick for the first time and haven't setup the database tables for the timers nor exported the path to your database via `$TICK_DATABASE_FILE` in your shell, you're going to run into a Rust panic.
 Remember to setup your environment with the right variable set to the path to your SQLite database and make sure you've run the migration found in this repository.
 Use the `diesel_cli` cargo package to setup the database from within the cloned project.

 ```sh
 $ cargo install diesel_cli